This post may contain affiliate links. Please read our disclosure policy.

 The recipe for mushrooms lovers!

-• Come together quickly – from start to finish, you only need 15 minutes to make this recipe!
+• Come together quickly – from start to finish, you only need 15 minutes to make this simple recipe!

 • The perfect side dish – these pair so well with many dishes!